North Carolina climate action

 The new law tasks the North Carolina Utilities Commission with developing a plan to meet its carbon pollution reduction requirements and reviewing that plan every two years.

-Unfortunately, North Carolina’s regulated monopoly Duke Energy proposed a plan that would delay meeting the carbon pollution reduction requirements established under law, rely on expensive, unproven technologies, and spend customers’ money on new methane and carbon-polluting gas plants.
-Duke’s proposed plan would lock North Carolinians into decades more dependence on costly, polluting fossil fuels – the same energy sources that have led to rolling blackouts during extreme weather events.
+Unfortunately, North Carolina’s regulated monopoly Duke Energy proposed a plan that would delay meeting the carbon pollution reduction requirements established under law by five or more years, rely on expensive, unproven technologies, and spend customers’ money on one of the largest buildouts of new methane gas plants in the country.
+Duke’s proposed plan would lock North Carolinians into decades more dependence on costly, carbon-polluting fossil fuels – the same energy sources that have led to rolling blackouts during extreme weather events.

-The Southern Environmental Law Center is advocating for a no-regrets pathway relying on clean, cost-effective resources like energy efficiencysolarwind, and battery storage and rapidly phasing out dirty fossil fuels.
-We will have an opportunity to present our plan to the commission in early 2024.
+The Southern Environmental Law Center is advocating for a pathway relying on clean, cost-effective resources like energy efficiency, solar, wind, and battery storage and rapidly phasing out dirty fossil fuels.
+We will have an opportunity to present our case to the commission in May 2024.

 Reimagining our transportation system